amrlaffq/.github.io/index.md

 ## Data Science

-> Data science is the field of study that combines domain expertise, programming skills, and knowledge of mathematics and statistics to extract meaningful insights from data.
+> "Data science is the field of study that combines domain expertise, programming skills, and knowledge of mathematics and statistics to extract meaningful insights from data"
 >
-> When something is important enough, you do it even if the odds are not in your favor.
+> "When something is important enough, you do it even if the odds are not in your favor"-Elon Musk

 ### Projects